How soon after your period can you get pregnant?

 Your basal body temperature is your temperature when you’re fully at rest.
 It rises slightly following ovulation.
 To track your basal body temperature, you’ll need a special basal temperature thermometer.

 Using the thermometer, take and record your temperature when you first wake up in the morning before getting out of bed.
-You can chart it on paper or an app.
+You can chart it on paper or on an app.
 Your temperature will rise slightly, about 0.5°F (0.3°C), during ovulation.

 This mucus will be clear and stretchy.
 The consistency will be similar to egg whites.
 Your body may be most fertile on days when you notice an increase in cervical mucus.